 NADFAS, also known as The Arts Society, may have already produced a detailed record of your church building.
 If so, you can refer to this and reuse its content in your description of the building.
+If you are unsure whether you have a NADFAS record, consult their online database.
 Your contents register and terrier should also contain descriptions of fixtures and fittings that you can use.